 There are two variations of these letters (View samples in English and Spanish at SSA’s website):

-SSA has released the number of letters mailed to each zip code in the United States in May-June 2018 in order to help community-based organizations and state and local agencies more effectively target outreach on these vital benefits programs.
+SSA has released the number of letters that will be mailed to each zip code in the United States in May-June 2020 in order to help community-based organizations and state and local agencies more effectively target outreach on these vital benefits programs.